%load -r 3:25 _init.py

 What have we gained from this?
 A lot of flexibility to explore and optimize our prompt!
 Under the hood, SAMMO uses pyGlove to symbolize each class so that we can make arbitrary changes (this is also beyond static DSPy programs). pyGlove turns Python classes into manipulable, symbolic objects whose properties remain fully editable after instantiation.

 We can now query and modify prompt programs via a whole host of specifiers, similar to working with a DOM tree.
-Let’s say we’d like change the instructions.
-To do this, we can use the .rebind() function that pyGlove provides.
-Click on the first node to see the changes.
+Let’s say we’d like to delete the instructions.
+To do this, we first find the node using .find_first() and then use the .rebind() function that pyGlove provides.
+You’ll see how the node disappears.

 import pyglove as pg